sicked-tiger/PTCGPB-Solo/README.md

   - 2x works with both the old and the new.
   - With the new on be sure to: click the platinmods logo > cog wheel > save preferences > set to 2x speed
 - Language: Select your game language.
 In order to change your language > change language settings in mumu > delete the game account data.
-  - English100 is to run it on scale 100 in English.
+  - Language100 is to run it on scale 100%.
+Just the Language is to run it on 125%
 - Monitor: Select which monitor you'd like it to run on.
 Try to start the mumu instances in the correct monitor to prevent issues
 - Swipe Speed: The duration of the swipe.
 Increase/decrease it if it's not swiping well on your system.
 - God Pack: Whether you want it to pause, close the instance or continue.
 God pack account data is now saved as a XML, so it's possible to continue to keep using the instance and then inject it later when needed.